Practical Course: GPU Programming in Computer Vision (6h / 10 ECTS)

 - Implementation of basic computer vision algorithms with CUDA (e.g. convolution, diffusion)

-- Student project: Implementation of an advanced computer vision application which uses CUDA acceleration for real-time processing of webcam images.
+- Student project: Implementation of an advanced computer vision application which uses CUDA acceleration.

 Additional material can be downloaded from here.